COGS108/Projects/README.md

 **Research Question**:
 - [ ] Include a specific, clear data science question
-- [ ] Make sure what youâ€™re measuring (variables) to answer question is clear
+- [ ] Make sure what you'€™re measuring (variables) to answer question is clear

 **Background & Prior Work**:
 - [ ] Include explanation of what work has been done previously
 - [ ] Include citations or links to previous work

 **Hypothesis**:
-- [ ] Include your teamâ€™s hypothesis
+- [ ] Include your team€'s hypothesis
 - [ ] Ensure that this hypothesis is clear to readers
 - [ ] Explain why you think this will be the outcome (what was your thinking?)